-- This question was only assessed for those companies that produce, use or sell chicken or chicken-based products. - This question was looking specifically for reporting on the proportion of broiler meat in the company's global supply chain that was sourced from broiler chickens that are reared at lower stocking densities. - Points were only awarded if the company was explicit about the proportion of animals affected.
-Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed globally were awarded 1 point. - Companies that reported on the proportion of broiler chickens that are reared at lower stocking densities but limited their reporting to specified products and/or geographies were awarded 1 point. - · Similarly, if the scope of reported figures was unclear, companies were awarded 1 point. - Scores were not awarded for companies that reported on the proportion of animals managed according to particular farm assurance standards, but did not explicitly report on the proportion of broiler chickens that are reared at lower stocking densities in line with these standards. - Companies that made general statements about "Our broiler chickens" or "All meat chickens" being reared at lower stocking densities were not awarded points unless there was explicit reporting on the proportion of broiler chickens that are reared at lower stocking densities. - In situations where companies reported performance data for different regions, countries or products but did not specify the relative proportion of global supply represented by these regions, countries or products, the lowest number reported was applied (e.g. if a company with operations in 3 countries reported that 14% of its broiler chickens in Country A, 47% in Country B and 100% in Country C were reared at lower stocking densities but did not provide any information on the proportion of its broiler chickens that were in each of these countries, 14% would be used as the basis for calculating its score for this question). - For retailers, the scope of this question is limited to own-brand products.
+- · This question was only assessed for those companies that produce, use or sell chicken or chicken-based products. - This question was looking specifically for reporting on the proportion of broiler meat in the company's global supply chain that was sourced from broiler chickens that are reared at lower stocking densities. - Points were only awarded if the company was explicit about the proportion of animals affected.
+Companies that reported on the total number of animals affected but did not put this number into context of the total number of animals used or processed globally were awarded 1 point. - Companies that reported on the proportion of broiler chickens that is reared at lower stocking densities but limited their reporting to specified products and/or geographies were awarded 1 point. - Similarly, if the scope of reported figures was unclear, companies were awarded 1 point. - Scores were not awarded for companies that reported on the proportion of animals managed according to particular farm assurance standards but did not explicitly report on the proportion of broiler chickens that is reared at lower stocking densities in line with these standards. - Companies that made general statements about "Our broiler chickens" or "All meat chickens" being reared at lower stocking densities were not awarded points unless there was explicit reporting on the proportion of broiler chickens that are reared at lower stocking densities (e.g. with statements such as: 'xx% of our animals...'). - In situations where companies reported performance data for different regions, countries or products but did not specify the relative proportion of global supply represented by these regions, countries or products, the lowest number reported was applied (e.g. if a company with operations in 3 countries reported that 14% of its broiler chickens in Country A, 47% in Country B and 100% in Country C were reared at lower stocking densities but did not provide any information on the proportion of its broiler chickens that was in each of these countries, 14% would be used as the basis for calculating its score for this question). - We expected companies to report impact figures in an easy to understand format and with a description of the proportion of the supply chain represented, without relying on the assessor to make the calculations. - For retailers, the scope of this question is limited to own-brand products.

-Q31.
+Q32.
 What proportion of laying hens in the company's global supply chain is free from beak trimming or tipping?

-Companies should report on the proportion of laying hens that are free from beak trimming or tipping.
+Companies should report on the proportion of laying hens that is free from beak trimming or tipping.
 NB.
-Companies that report of the proportion of shell eggs or eggs as ingredients that are sourced from laying hens that are free from beak trimming or tipping but do not specify the scope will be awarded 1 point.
+Companies that report of the proportion of shell eggs or eggs as ingredients that is sourced from laying hens that are free from beak trimming or tipping but do not specify the scope will be awarded 1 point.
 For retailers and wholesalers, this question applies to all own-brand products.

-0% of laying hens are free from beak trimming or tipping 0 1 - 25% of laying hens are free from beak trimming or tipping 1 26 - 50% of laying hens are free from beak trimming or tipping 3 51 - 75% of laying hens are free from beak trimming or tipping 5 76 - 99% of laying hens are free from beak trimming or tipping 7 100% of laying hens are free from beak trimming or tipping 10 (Max Weighted Sco re 1.66 - 5)
+0% of laying hens is free from beak trimming or tipping, or no reported information.
+0 1 - 25% of laying hens is free from beak trimming or tipping.
+0.5 26 - 50% of laying hens is free from beak trimming or tipping.
+1.5 51 - 75% of laying hens is free from beak trimming or tipping.
+2.5 76 - 99% of laying hens is free from beak trimming or tipping.
+3.5 100% of laying hens is free from beak trimming or tipping.
+5 (Max Score 5)